amnesty/free-speech/README.md

 License
 -------

-Free-Theme is a WordPress theme designed for and by Amnesty International Spain for it's schools network's blog.
+Free-Speech is a WordPress theme designed for and by Amnesty International Spain for it's schools network's blog.
 Copyright (C) 2013 Amnesty International (originally developed by Pepe Pro http://www.pepe.pro).

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public